 Because purchase tax went both up and down, according to what politicians thought was popular at the time, the codes kept changing in keeping with each change in rate.
 Some labels used stickers instead of slugs, or printed the rate on the cover or label.

 There are anomalies, as always, where previously used codes were adapted and re-used.
 An example on the right is the use by CBS of the 1961-2 code “O/T” suffixed as O/T1.
 The label clearly states the recording was “first published in 1964”.
 That is the thing about physical manufacture – unlike today’s world of intangibles.
 You have a problem to solve, you make something up that meets the requirement, however inelegant.
 Their job was making and selling records, not collecting taxes, or fussing over collector’s forensic interests.

 Purchase tax (a regressive form of taxation loved by politicians) was levied on the wholesale price of the record.
 Introduced at 33 1/3%, at times it increased to 100%, or 66 1/3%, and fell as low as 25%.
 For the most part, records were classified as “luxury items” earning them the highest of the various rates applying at the time.
-(Excuse me, music, a “luxury”?)
-There are apparently many exceptions, like promo copies which were tax-free, and pressings for export..
+There were many exceptions, like promo copies which were tax-free, and pressings for export..

 The codes below apply in general to: EMI labels – Columbia, HMV, MGM, Parlophone, etc.;Decca labels -Coral, London, RCA, etc; Philips, Polydor.
 Decca 1960’s pressings had the tax code printed on the label ie no slugs.